harukam122/SpeechMe/README.md

 ## Inspiration ✨

 Nearly 10% of all children experience speech-related disorders.
-But speech therapy can cost more than $31,000 each year.
+But a private speech therapist can cost more than $31,000 each year.
 What if there was a simple, accessible, and affordable alternative to practicing speech/pronunciation?

 ## What it does 💡